 - She remains faithful, even though it has been two years since he left.

-To see a list of common linking verbs, click on the image at the beginning of this article.
-To learn more about this type of verb and its usage, check out the informative article Linking Verbs.
+To download and keep a list of common linking verbs, click on the image on the right.
+To learn more about this type of verb and its usage, read the informative article Linking Verbs.